 4. Let Amazon identify relevant keywords for you in an automatic campaign

-- Create an automatic campaign and an ad group
+- 1 automatic campaign with 1 automatic ad group

-- Create a manual campaign and an ad group
+- 1 manual campaign with 1 ad group for category targeting.

 5. Optimize listings to ensure ads are shown for all relevant search queries